iced-rs/book/src/the-runtime.md

 fundamental part—one at a time: __state__, __messages__, __update logic__, and __view logic__.

 But now what?
-Yes, we have all the fundamental parts of a user interface—as we learned during [our first steps](first-steps.md)—but it is unclear how we are supposed to bring it to life.
+Yes, we have all the fundamental parts of a user interface—as we learned during [our dissection](architecture.md)—but it is unclear how we are supposed to bring it to life.

 It seems we are missing _something_ that can put all the parts together and _run_ them in unison. _Something_ that creates and runs the fundamental loop of a user interface—displaying widgets to a user and reacting to any interactions.